 It’s critical that you discuss any potential risks or complications with Dr. Harrington prior to getting an arm lift.
 If you notice any sudden swelling accompanied by sharp pain, notify our office immediately.

-Brachioplasty can get rid of excess arm fat and tighten loose skin.* If you have questions or would like more information, contact us online or call our Plymouth office at 651-290-7600 to schedule your arm lift consultation.
+Brachioplasty can get rid of excess arm fat and tighten loose skin.
+If you have questions or would like more information, contact us online or call our Plymouth office at 651-290-7600 to request your arm lift consultation.